Nobody wants to be left standing outside the car with the panic-stricken realisation that you’ve lost your car keys.

 Firstly, do not try and break into your own car yourself.
 It can end up causing expensive damage to your car but will also void your car insurance policy.

-You are better off calling a car locksmith that will come and gain entry to your vehicle in a non-destructive way.
+You are better off calling a mobile car locksmith that will come and gain entry to your vehicle in a non-destructive way.

 It is worth checking your car insurance policy documents to see if you have ‘key cover’ included.
 This benefit can sometimes come as standard but in many cases, you will have to have purchased it as an added extra.
 There may also be an excess to pay along with restrictions on the amount they will provide to cover the cost of replacing your car key.